Couple sentenced for smoking synthetic cannabis in front of kids twice in a week

 The couple consumed the drug in a car with their children twice within a week and drove under the influence with their two toddlers in the car.

-The man was sentenced to six months' home detention while the woman was sentenced to five months' home detention.
+The man was sentenced to six months' home detention and the woman to five months' home detention.

 According to the sentencing notes, the couple bought synthetic cannabis while in Auckland in December 2017 then drove back to Tokoroa with their children, arriving at 2am.